BenitoBertoli/ZoomImageView/README.md

 ZoomImageView is an Android™ custom View that supports pinch/double-tap zooming and panning gestures.

-You can display very large images without having to worry about java.lang.OutOfMemoryError.
+You can display very large images (currently from resources) without having to worry about java.lang.OutOfMemoryError.

-This project is partially based on [TouchImageView][1] by Michael Ortiz.
+This project is inspired by [TouchImageView][1] by Michael Ortiz.

-The technique for efficiently loading large images was inspired by this [answer][2] on [StackOverFlow][3].
+The technique for efficiently loading large images was based on this [answer][2] on [StackOverFlow][3].

 Developed By
 ============